 - ’twill safely guide us through: tap above head with elbows bent, then tap forward (like air traffic control guides)

-I also have these actions available to print in my Resource Library (I always need a cheat sheet in primary!!).
 I have a YouTube video demonstrating these actions as well that might help (I’d love it if you’d like and subscribe to my YouTube channel HERE!):

 **Make sure to check out my comment to Danielle about the time signature changing…that might be fun to mention to the kids as well as you are learning the actions!